-When compared to the design of most modern quality back shavers that uses a wider cutting swath with up to two to three razor blades stacked side by side it is no comparison.
+When compared to the design of most modern quality back shavers that use a wider cutting swath with up to two to three razor blades stacked side by side, there is no comparison.
 It’s just easier!

 Who Should Build Their Own Back Shaver

-For the very few it is an option and for those people (inventors) with an innovative idea where they could topple the world of back shaving with a better design.
-If you are not one of those people I would just say buy a back shaver and save your time and effort for more fruitful endeavors.
+For the very few, it is an option, and for those people (inventors) with an innovative idea, they could topple the world of back shaving with a better design.
+If you are not one of those people, I would just say buy a back shaver and save your time and effort for more fruitful endeavors.

 Pros & Cons Of Building Your Own Back Shaver